Insure Your Empty Home While in Hospital or a Care Home

 If you can set up some lighting timers for the evening even better.
 This all helps the house look occupied and hence acts as a deterrent to those who see an empty house a fair game.
 If there has been some damage to the home, your friend can notify us and start a claim if necessary.

 It’s important to be aware of the time of year.
 In Summer your grass will need to be cut regularly.
-In winter there is more of a risk from burst pipes, so it’s a good idea to let your heating come on for a short period every day.
+In Winter there is more of a risk from burst pipes, so it’s a good idea to let your heating come on for a short period every day.

 Whatever your circumstances, Homeprotect can help you.